Welcome to Functional Skills from EDI.

 - John Hayes, Minister for Further Education, Skills and Lifelong Learning, announced that Key Skills will be extended until 31 August 2012 for use in Apprenticeship frameworks.
 This gives learners in England the flexibility to do either Functional Skills or Key Skills within Apprenticeships.

 - Learners who have already achieved Key Skills at the relevant level appropriate to the qualification they are taking, regardless of the programme through which it was originally gained, will be exempt from Functional Skills qualifications deemed as a mandatory element of their current qualification.

 - Learners with GCSE A*-C grade in one or all of the GCSEs English, Mathematics and ICT are also exempt from Functional Skills qualifications deemed as a mandatory element of other programmes of learning.

-For further advice or information on Functional Skills please contact our Customer Enquiries team on 08707 202909 or email email@example.com.
+For further advice or information on Functional Skills please contact our Account Services team on 0844 576 0045 (option 3) or email firstname.lastname@example.org.